umee-network/docs/docs/learn-the-basics/defi-basics/what-is-defi-money-market.md

 ****

-Decentralized money markets have a unique advantage in that deposited funds can be tokenized.
+Smart contract-powered financial applications like decentralized money markets have a unique advantage in that deposited funds can be tokenized.
 These tokenized deposits become interest-bearing representations of the underlying assets and can be used within other applications within the decentralized finance ecosystem.
-This is likely why decentralized money markets have become one of the most widely used applications in the DeFi economy, alongside decentralized exchanges and stablecoins.

 :::